 OWEN HO is a composer and conductor.
-Praised as “highly imaginative and interesting”, he is the first-prize winner of the AESS Song Writing Competition for Composers 2019 and a winner of the Arcubus Ensemble Call for Scores 2020.
-Previously, he also received honourable mention in the IOCSF Choral Composition Competition 2016 and was a finalist in the Hendrix College Candlelight Carol Competition 2016.
-Listed on the CoMA Library, his music has been performed across the UK, Romania, and Hong Kong.
-With the support of Friends of MusicFest Bursary, he participated in the MusicFest Aberystwyth 2019 where he collaborated with Mad Song (led by Joshua Ballance) and Blackweir Brass under the mentorship from Arlene Sierra.
-His other recent mentors include Mark-Anthony Turnage, Philip Grange, William Mival, Jonathan Cole, Haris Kittos, and Jane Chapman; whereas other collaborators include Graham Ross, Avi Taler, Consort 21, and the Symphony Orchestra of the Royal College of Music.
+Described as “highly imaginative and interesting”, he is the first-prize winner of the AESS Song Writing Competition for Composers 2019 and a winner of the Arcubus Ensemble Call for Scores 2020.
+His interdisciplinary work, Romantic Remnants, has been commissioned by the Bloomsbury Festival 2020 (London) and funded by the Hong Kong Arts Development Council.
+Previously, he received honourable mention in the IOCSF Choral Composition Competition 2016 and was a finalist in the Hendrix College Candlelight Carol Competition 2016.
+Published by the UCLA Music Library, Goodmusic Publishing Ltd., and listed on the CoMA Library, his music has been performed across the UK, Europe, USA, and Hong Kong.
+With the support of MusicFest Bursary, he also participated in MusicFest Aberystwyth 2019.
+His current musical interest lies in the manifestations of romanticism in contemporary music.

 Equally active as a conductor, Owen is the Artistic Director of Ensemble Matters, a London-based group committed to contemporary classical music and multidisciplinary collaborations.
 He also serves as the Music Director of the Goodensemble Orchestra, a cross-conservatoire orchestra in London with whom he presents 4 concerts per season.
 In 2019, he co-hosted the London Conductors’ Salon, where musician-conductors gathered to discuss scores and conducting matters.
 Previously, he was an Assistant Conductor of the Hong Kong Southern District Orchestra as well as a guest conductor on various other occasions.